SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Today

-Alcatraz then became, and is still part of, the Golden Gate National Recreation Area.
-This group maintains several of the large parks throughout the San Francisco Bay Area, including the Presidio and the Golden Gate Bridge
+In 1972, Alcatraz Island became part of the Golden Gate National Recreation Area, which maintains several large parks throughout the San Francisco Bay Area, including the Presidio and the Golden Gate Bridge

 Next to Alcatraz is another larger island called Angel Island, another very interesting historical landmark in the San Francisco Bay.